shihkuanglee/ASVspf-em/README.md

 ### Licensing

-This repository is licensed under the [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/), which is identy to the licence of the implementation provide by ASVspoof.
+This repository is licensed under the [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/), which is same to the licence of the implementation provide by ASVspoof.